tinjaw/MGRS-Mapper-v2/readme.md

 - [x] Tactical Mission Tasks
 - [x] Graphic Control Measures
 - [ ] Skeleton Screen preloader (Should be done right before launch)
+- [ ] Remove files and folders from gitignore in your repo

 ### DEFAULT VALUES